MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/push/index.md

 ## Sending Push Notifications

-Once Mobile Center Push is configured following the instructions above, you are ready to start sending notifications to your users.
+Once App Center Push is configured following the instructions above, you are ready to start sending notifications to your users.
 By clicking the "Send Notification" button on top right of the page, a panel will show up where you will have to include:
 - Campaign Name: this name will be used to track the campaign but your users will not see it.
 - Title: title of the notification that your user will receive.
 - Message: content of the push notification.